joaomelo/calystone/DEVELOPMENT.md

 # Architecture

-## Layers
+## Modules

-The arrows represent wich modules depends on.
-In that case the control module depends on the view module but the view knows nothing about the control.
+These are the top-level modules of the system.
+The arrows represent wich other modules that module depends on.

 ```mermaid
 graph TD